gordonjun2/htx-xdata-asr/asr-train/README.md

 - Copy the finetuned model from Task 3a (inside _./checkpoints_) to a new folder called _./saved_models_.
 - Rename the finetuned model to _wav2vec2-large-960h-cv_.
+- Note that Git LFS is used to push the model to GitHub.

 ## Task 3c Usage Instruction